Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Konigsberg Problem.md

 - The **nodes** represent the landmasses in the city: the two islands (Kneiphof and Lomse) and the two mainland sections.
 - The **edges** represent the seven bridges connecting these landmasses.

+**Euler's Insight**
+To understand why the problem cannot be solved, Euler came up with a few key concepts:

+- **Even Degree**: A node has an even degree if the number of edges (or bridges) connected to it is an even number.
+- **Odd Degree**: A node has an odd degree if the number of edges (or bridges) connected to it is an odd number.